 Farmer's House Hotel.
-Located in Carver, its site unknown.
-In April 1886 the barber shop from the Planter's House Hotel was moved to a parlor in the Farmer's House.
+Located in Carver, its site uncertain.
+In April 1886 the barber shop from the Planter's House Hotel was moved to a parlor in the Farmer's House Hotel (probably the same as the Farmer's Home and Saloon owned by Richard Neunsinger and Kussuth Oberle.